reujab/linksys/readme.md

 	* `isEnabled` a boolean that is set to true when the guest network is enabled. only takes effect when `isGuestNetworkEnabled` is set to true
 	* `radioID` a string containing the radio ID. can be obtained with `guestnetwork/GetGuestRadioSettings`

+#### `locale/SetTimeSettings`
+This action sets the time zone for the router.
+* `autoAdjustForDST` a boolean set to true when configured to automatically adject for daylight savings time
+* `timeZoneID` the id for the time zone

 #### `parentalcontrol/SetParentalControlSettings`
 This action sets the parental controls settings.
 * `isParentalControlEnabled` a boolean that is set to true when parental controls are enabled